 Chicago, IL 60625

 If you’ve already started an online application, you can log back into the system to complete it.

-North Park University does not require a GRE score for admission to the master of arts in counseling psychology program.
+North Park University does not require a GRE score for admission to the Master of Arts in Clinical Mental Health Counseling program.
 We will evaluate your application holistically, looking at your undergraduate and any other university coursework, your professional experience, your essay, references, and admissions interview together to make a decision on your admission.
 We recommend you have a cumulative undergraduate GPA of 3.0 or higher (on a 4.0 scale), but a lower GPA does not exclude you from admission.

-The admissions process for the MACP requires an in-person interview with the program director.
+The admissions process for the CMHC requires an interview with a counselor education program faculty member.
 After all application materials have been received, you will be contacted to set up an interview.

 A final admissions decision will be made following the interview.

-You may transfer up to nine credits into the MACP program from an accredited institution.
+You may transfer up to six credits into the CMHC program from an accredited institution.
 They must be within the last 10 years and be a grade of B or higher.
 Transfer credits will be reviewed on an individual basis by the admissions team to ensure you are on track for your degree and to sit for the Licensed Professional Counselor (LPC) exam.

 In addition to the requirements listed above, international degree-seeking students must also provide the following: